-Spectra of volcanic earthquakes and tremors often show a series of narrow peaks, which are sometimes regularly spaced.
-Such spectra naturally invoke an idea of oscillations of some resonant system, and from this point of view, most of the current models and theories consider that these volcanic signals are generated by the acoustic resonances of bodies and/or networks of volcanic fluids (e.g. Kawakatsu & Yamamoto 2007).
-These models include resonances of fluid inclusions that have spherical (e.g. Fujita et al. 1995; Sakuraba et al. 2002), cylindrical/pipe-like (e.g. Ferrick et al. 1982; Chouet 1985) and crack-like (e.g. Aki et al. 1977; Chouet 1986, 1988) shapes.
+Spectra of volcanic earthquakes and tremors often show a series of narrow peaks which are sometimes regularly spaced.
+Such spectra naturally invoke an idea of oscillations of some resonant system, and from this point of view, most of the current models and theories consider these volcanic signals are generated by the acoustic resonances of bodies and/or networks of volcanic fluids (e.g., Kawakatsu & Yamamoto, 2007).
+These models include resonances of fluid inclusions that having spherical (e.g., Fujita et al., 1995; Sakuraba et al., 2002), cylindrical/pipe-like (e.g., Ferrick et al., 1982; Chouet, 1985), and crack-like (e.g., Aki et al., 1977; Chouet, 1986, 1988) shapes.

 Among the family of resonance models of fluid inclusions, the fluid-filled crack model is widely accepted as a source model for shallow volcanic seismic signals.
 The dynamics of a fluid-filled crack has been extensively studied by many researchers after the pioneering work by Aki et al. (1977), and it has been revealed that observed spectral and oscillatory characteristics are quantitatively well explained by the model.
-Chouet (1986) numerically studied the dynamics of a fluid-filled crack by solving the equations of motion of the fluid inside the crack and the surrounding elastic solid simultaneously using 3-D time-domain finite-difference method (hereafter FDTD) and found the existence of a wave named 'crack wave', which propagates with a slower velocity compared with the acoustic velocity of the fluid.
-As analytically demonstrated by Krauklis (1962) and Ferrazzini & Aki (1987) for the case of an infinite fluid layer between two elastic half-spaces, the crack wave is generated by the interference of two Stoneley modes propagating in the fluid and elastic solid, and the essential nature of the crack wave is same as those of the tube wave in a cylindrical bore (e.g. Biot 1952) and the slow wave in periodically stratified solid and fluid layers (e.g. Schoenberg & Sen 1983).
+Chouet (1986) numerically studied the dynamics of a fluid-filled crack by solving the equations of motion of the fluid inside the crack and the surrounding elastic solid simultaneously using three-dimensional (3-D) time-domain finite-difference method (hereafter FDTD), and found the existence of a wave named 'crack wave' which propagates with a slower velocity compared to the acoustic velocity of the fluid.
+As analytically demonstrated by Krauklis (1962) and Ferrazzini & Aki (1987) for the case of an infinite fluid layer between two elastic half-spaces, the crack wave is generated by the interference of two Stoneley modes propagating in the fluid and elastic solid, and the essential nature of the crack wave is same as those of the tube wave in a cylindrical bore (e.g., Biot, 1952) and the slow wave in periodically stratified solid and fluid layers (e.g., Schoenberg & Sen, 1983).

-The slow propagation nature of the crack wave provides a natural explanation for the low-frequency characteristics of observed volcanic seismic signals, and the model has been applied to interpret these signals at many volcanoes around the world (cf. Chouet 2003).
-For example, the long-period tremor observed at Aso volcano, Japan, which has a fundamental period of 15 s (e.g. Kawakatsu et al. 2000), could be explained by the oscillation of a crack-like conduit, having a dimension of about 1 km; such conduit was detected by a dense broad band seismic network
+The slow propagation nature of the crack wave provides a natural explanation for the low-frequency characteristics of observed volcanic seismic signals, and the model has been applied to interpret these signals at many volcanoes around the world (c.f., Chouet, 2003).
+For example, the long-period tremor observed at Aso volcano, Japan, which has a fundamental period of 15 sec (e.g., Kawakatsu et al., 2000) could be explained by the oscillation of a crack-like conduit having a dimension of about 1 km; such conduit was detected by a dense broadband seismic network (Yamamoto et al., 1999).
+Kumagai & Chouet (2000) further studied the response of a fluid-filled crack with